 Want to quickly assess if your organization is on its way to deliver a sound employee experience?
 Then, run through this checklist to see where you stand:

 If you’ve answered yes to most of these questions, then Congrats!
-Your organization offers a sound digital employee experience and is likely to have already attained digital maturity.
+Your organization offers a sound digital employee experience and is likely to have already attained digital skills and digital maturity.